Close

 Visa Costs & Payment

-Schengen visa fees are €80 for adults and €40 for children (6-12 years).
-Service fees at visa centers add €25-35 depending on location.
-Expedited processing incurs additional €35-50 charges.
+Schengen visa fees are €90 (approximately $106) for adults and €45 (approximately $53) for children aged 6-12 years.
+Children under the age of six receive Schengen visas free of charge.
+Service fees charged by external service providers may add up to €45 per visa application, with typical VFS Global service fees ranging €25-40 depending on location.
 Payment methods include cash, credit cards, or bank transfers at most application centers.

 Key Requirements & Validity

-Essential documents include valid passport, completed application form, passport photos, travel insurance (€30,000 minimum coverage), flight bookings, and accommodation proof.
+Essential documents include valid passport with at least three months validity beyond departure date, completed application form, passport photos, travel insurance covering emergency medical care, hospitalization and repatriation with minimum €30,000 coverage, flight bookings, and accommodation proof.
 Visas grant 90 days maximum stay within 180-day periods.
 Extensions are processed through Réunion Prefecture with 30-day advance application required.

 Success rates exceed 95% for complete applications with proper documentation and genuine travel purposes.